mendrik/feather/Readme.md

 ---
 **THIS PROJECT IS WORK IN PROGRESS, DO NOT USE YET**

-A feather-light :D framework written in typescript with support for
+A feather-light framework written in typescript with the following features:

 * One-directional binding
 * REST consumption
-* Routing with HTML5 history API
+* Routing with HTML5 history API or URL hashes.
-* Component messaging
+* Component and singleton messaging
 * DOM event handling
-* Templates are HTML without logic
+* Templates are simple HTML
 * Runs on modern browsers and IE9+
 * Integrated media query evaluation in javascript
 * Clean and simple code
 * Local storage integration
 * No promise clutter
+* Internal properties are stored in hidden WeakMaps
 * Less than 10kb gzipped
+* No virtual dom overhead.
 ---

 # Installation